 Prague, Czech Republic – Prague once again tops the Central European charts as the best city to live in in a recently published study examining the quality of life of approximately four hundred cities in Europe and throughout the world.

 According to the latest survey by U.S.-based consultancy firm Mercer, Prague is the most livable city in Central and Eastern Europe.
-Globally, the Czech capital ranked 69th best city to live in, slightly ahead of neighboring Central European capitals like Budapest (76th), Bratislava (80th) and Warsaw (82nd).
+Globally, the Czech capital ranked 69th best city to live in, slightly ahead of other major capitals in Central Europe like Budapest (76th), Bratislava (80th) and Warsaw (82nd).

 Ljubljana (74th) and Vilnius (81st) also rank among the most attractive destinations in Central and Eastern Europe in 2019.